TeriD/CodeYou_Capstone/README.md

 2. After you have cloned the repo to your local machine, navigate to the project folder in GitBash/Terminal.
 3. Create a virtual environment in the project folder.
 4. Activate the virtual environment.
+5. Jupyter Notebooks is required to run this project.
-5. Install the required packages: `pip install -r requirements.txt`
+6. Install the required packages: `pip install -r requirements.txt`
-6. Navigate to the repository directory.
+7. Navigate to the repository directory.
-7. There are two main files that build the project datasets:
+8. There are two main files that build the project datasets:
    1. Database_Setup_n_Data_Ingestion.ipynb - You can choose to Run all or step through the cells individually.
       - This Jupyter notebook builds the SQLite database if necessary
       - It iterates through the raw KSP datasets and imports them in order into cleaned dataset csv files and tables within the database.
       - It also loads lookup tables needed for labels within the visulaizations.
    2. RetrieveRoadwayCharacteristicsFromKYTC_API.ipynb
       - be aware that there are 4105 incidents to be processed.
 The main function call to the API for all incidents has averaged 8 minutes to be processed completely.
 If you see a record count greater than 4105, then the database has not been cleared completely.
 This can happen if the 1st process is stopped before completion and not reset.
-8. There are multiple visualizations available.
+9. There are multiple visualizations available.
 No specific order is recommended.
    1. Folium_Incidents_Locations_Map.ipynb
       - This visualization imports the geojson data from the RoadwayCharacteristics
       - creates a map showing the locations of each incident overlying a base map, and county and KYTC District layers.